-The American opportunity credit allows taxpaying students the opportunity to settle the cost of attending college.
-The credit offers greater tax savings than a tuition deduction since it reduces the tax you owe on a dollar-for-dollar basis rather than just reducing the amount of income subject to tax.
+The American opportunity credit allows taxpaying students or their parents the opportunity to reduce the cost of attending college.
+The credit typically offers greater tax savings than a tuition deduction since it reduces the tax you owe on a dollar-for-dollar basis rather than just reducing the amount of income subject to tax.
 However, there are several requirements for eligibility.